Clinical Practice Supports image

 Rounds are crucial to decision-making and care coordination.

-• Should be undertaken daily, in the early morning, to enable teams rapidly to assess the progress of every patient in every bed
+• Should be undertaken daily by noon, to enable teams rapidly to assess the progress of every patient in every bed.

-• Patients and their Essential Care Partners should be informed of progress, and any delays to treatment or discharge be addressed
+• Patients, families and their essential care partners should be informed of progress, and any delays to treatment or discharge need to be addressed and communicated.

-• Complete most tasks (e.g. writing take-home medications (TTOs) or ordering tests) while in rounds, if possible, to avoid overloading junior staff, batching tasks and creating delays
+• Complete most tasks (e.g. writing/preparing discharge prescriptions or ordering tests) while in rounds, if possible, to avoid overloading junior staff, batching tasks and creating delays.